Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Inversion of the Radon transform

 is a \emph{linear} inverse problem: \begin{enumerate} \item We investigate if we can learn the Radon operator from expert pairs $\mathcal{S}$, as defined in \autoref{eq:expert_information}.
 Some methods which show the feasibility of this approach are discussed in \autoref{ss:lol} and \autoref{ss:Bio}.
 It is fascinating that methods from \autoref{ss:Bio} allow for the computation of the singular values of the Radon transform without any formal and physical knowledge of the operator $\opo$, but exclusively from expert pairs (see \cite{AspFriSch24_preprint}). \item With the methods from \autoref{ss:nol}, we can compute nonlinear approximations of $\opo$.
-It is a curious strategy, also feasible, to locally approximate a linear operator by a nonlinear operator (such as \DeepONet{}s).
-However, we see that \DeepONet{}s for linear operators are nothing more than a basis expansion with respect to an orthonormal basis (see \autoref{ss:nol}). \end{enumerate}
+It is a curious strategy, also feasible, to locally approximate a linear operator by a nonlinear operator (such as operator networks).
+However, we see that operator networks for linear operators are nothing more than a basis expansion with respect to an orthonormal basis (see \autoref{ss:nol}). \end{enumerate}

 The inversion of the \emph{Radon transform}, (see Radon's original work \cite{Rad17} and the reprint in \cite{Rad87}), is most likely the best studied linear inverse problem in the literature.
-This is due to its theoretical interest (see, for instance, the original papers \cite{Fun13,Rad17,Rad17b,Cor63} and the historical comments \cite{Cor94}) and its relevance for medical imaging (see the original paper \cite{Hou73} and the mathematical survey of \cite{Kuc13}).\footnote{It is by now history that Allan Cormack and Godfrey Hounsfield got awarded the Nobel prize for the ``development of computer assisted tomography'' in 1979.}
+This is due to its theoretical interest (see, for instance, the original papers \cite{Fun13,Rad17,Rad17b,Cor63} and the historical comments \cite{Cor94}) and its relevance for medical imaging (see the original paper \cite{Hou73} and the mathematical survey of \cite{Kuc13}).\footnote{It is by now history that Allan Cormack and Godfrey Hounsfield got awarded the Nobel prize for the ``development of computer assisted tomography'' in 1979.
+On the occasion of the 75th anniversary of the Radon transform Allan Cormack stated that the Radon transform should be called Lorentz transform \cite{Cor94}.}

 We consider reconstructing a function $\x: \R^2 \to \R$ given the values of integrals of $\x$ along lines.
 This problem is equivalent to determining $\x$ from its \emph{Radon transform}

 where $\norm{\cdot}_2$ denotes the Euclidean norm and $\gamma_{t,\theta}$ is the parametrization of the line